 - If you can’t avoid factory-made foods, read the labels before you buy and choose ones with short lists of ingredients you recognise, and without added sugars.

-- Whenever you can, buy fresh vegetables, salads, spices, meats, fish, eggs, cheese, nuts, and make your own meals at home.
+- Whenever you can, buy local meats, fish, eggs, cheese, fresh vegetables, salads, spices, nuts, and make your own meals at home.
+You’ll know exactly what you’re eating.

 - Encourage your children to have fun helping you in the kitchen.
-They’ll grow up knowing how to choose and cook real food, and armed with the knowledge they need to bring their own healthy children into the world.
+They’ll grow up knowing how to choose and cook real food, the knowledge they need to bring their own healthy children into the world.

 Professor Richard Johnson has been researching the fat switch in animals and humans for years, has a wonderful grasp of the subject, and a very enjoyable way of imparting his knowledge.

-I’ve added the 30-minute video to our Thrive Low Carb collection on YouTube, so if you’d like to watch it, please scroll down this list and you’ll see it around number 17 in the collection.
+I’ve added the 30-minute video to our Thrive Low Carb collection on YouTube.
+If you’d like to watch it, please scroll down the list and you’ll see it at number 17 in the collection.

 Suggestions?
 Questions?
 Comments?